gamedirty/StickySnot/README.md

 	        compile 'com.github.gamedirty:StickySnot:2.1'
 	}

-then all you need is write few code to make your view lively。
+then all you need is write few codes to make your view lively。

 	@Override
     protected void onCreate(Bundle savedInstanceState) {